 A prosecutor may offer the defendant a plea bargain, an agreement on a specific outcome in exchange for a guilty plea.

 - Plea Offer: If a plea or any other pre-trial disposition is offered, the prosecutor should confer with the victim and get the victim’s opinion on the offer.
 The prosecutor should inform the court whether or not the victim agrees with the plea.
+The victim has the right to be heard by the court at any plea hearing.

 - Result of Plea: A plea bargain causes the case to skip over all, or part of, the trial and proceed to sentencing.
 Typically, a plea bargain will cause the prosecution to recommend a lesser sentence or decline to recommend an enhanced sentence.
 Ultimately, it is up to the judge to determine the sentence, not the prosecution or the defense.
 A defendant may only plead guilty if he or she actually committed the crime and admits to doing so in open court before the judge after being advised of his or her rights.